Non-solidity of uniruled varieties: Abstract

 \section{Abstract}

-We give conditions for a $\mathbb{Q}$-factorial terminal Fano 3-fold $X$ with Fano index $\iota_X \geq 2$ to be non-solid.\ This is complemented in the index $\iota_X = 2$ case by an explicit analysis of birational links for codimension 4 Fano 3-folds.\ This study provides further evidence to a conjecture by Abban and Okada on the solidity of Fano 3-folds in high codimension.\ We also reformulate their conjecture for high index: if the codimension and index of $X$ are at least 2, then $X$ is non-rigid and if the codimension of $X$ is at least 3, then it is non-solid.\
+We give conditions for a uniruled variety of dimension at least 2 to be non-solid.\ This study provides further evidence to a conjecture by Abban and Okada on the solidity of Fano 3-folds.\ To complement our results we write explicit birational links from Fano 3-folds of high codimension embedded in weighted projective spaces.